mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/index.md

 ### Summary
 This implementation guide includes a machine-readable representation of WHO guidelines for verifiable IPS during pilgrimage.
 It explicitly encodes computer-interoperable logic, including data models, terminologies, and logic expressions, in a computable language to support implementation of IPS during pilgrimage usage scenario.
-This Impelementation Guide leverage the [WHO Global Digital Health Certification Network (GDHCN)](https://www.who.int/initiatives/global-digital-health-certification-network).
+This Implementation Guide leverages the [WHO Global Digital Health Certification Network (GDHCN)](https://www.who.int/initiatives/global-digital-health-certification-network).

 The guide is part of the [WHO SMART Guidelines approach](https://www.who.int/teams/digital-health-and-innovation/smart-guidelines) to support countries to integrate WHO global health and data recommendations into digital systems accurately and consistently.
 It defines a series of FHIR Resources, Profiles, Extensions, and Terminology based on the WHO Immunization Digital Adaptation Kit (link forthcoming).